Proposals regarding the Sub-division and Reclassification of Share Capital

 The Board is pleased to announce that at the annual general meeting of the Company held on 25 August 2021, resolution 13 as set out in the notice of annual general meeting attached to annual report and accounts of the Company for the year ended 28 February 2021 (such resolutions being proposed in connection with various changes to the articles of association and the Share Restructuring) were duly passed.

-The Board announces that the Share Restructuring has now been effected and that the Company's issued share capital is 6,785,233 ordinary shares of 1p each and 6,785,233 deferred shares of 9p each.
+The Board announces that the Share Restructuring has now been effected and that the Company's issued share capital is 5,431,655 ordinary shares of 1p each and 5,431,655deferred shares of 9p each.
 The deferred shares will not be listed and will be purchased by the Company for cancellation shortly.
 The Share Restructuring does not impact the value of shareholders' holdings.

 Enquiries: